 Culture is another factor that you definitely cannot afford to ignore.
 It influences the way people behave and countries are run by people.
 Look for things like the national attitude towards work, politics, unions, debt, money, health, the environment, travel, corruption, education and leisure.

 Considering the long-term economic prospects of a country is an obvious one.
 Look for things like debt levels, GDP growth over the last few decades, wealth equality, average salaries, taxation, average net-worth, house prices vs income, growth in retail and commercial space, the number of startups per capita, the number of businesses per capita, the number of patents per capita, reserves of natural resources, agricultural production, infrastructure, investments in infrastructures and English proficiency just to name a few.

 The way a country educates its people can greatly affect its future prospects.
 For example, a system of education which focuses mainly on memorization and discipline will produce a very different type of workforce than a system which focuses more on practicality and creativity.
 The Education index can provide some interesting insights but for a clearer picture I recommend getting in touch directly with local student groups and visiting universities in person.

 A high crime rate can be a deal breaker for many, for good reasons.
-Current crime rates are not necessarily indicative of future crime rates however.
-It is important to look at historical trends, social cohesion, gun prevalence, incarceration rates, rehabilitation methods and government policy.
-The legalization of psychoactive substances and prostitution can also have a major impact on future crime rate.
+Current violent crime rates are not necessarily indicative of future crime rates, however, and one can look at historical trends, social cohesion, gun prevalence, incarceration rates, rehabilitation methods and government policy to gain a better understanding of where things may go.
+The legalization of psychoactive substances and prostitution can also have a major impact on future crime rate (usually a positive one).

 (3) Citizenship and taxation